digital-cargo/good-practice-eCommerce/README.md

 Based on the ONE Record API version 2.x.x and the ONE Record Data Model version 3.x,x, this document provides guidance on how to share eCommerce data in an easy-to-use and standardized manner.

-This good practice is an outcome of the collaboration of major stakeholders within the German "Digital Testbed Air Cargo"-Consortium, sponsored by the German Federal Ministry for Digital and Transport.
+This good practice is an outcome of the collaboration of major stakeholders within the German "Digital Testbed Air Cargo"-Consortium, sponsored by the German Federal Ministry for Digital Transformation and Government Modernisation.
 Lufthansa Cargo and Fraunhofer IML were in the lead.

 ## Introduction